Vitamins and minerals: the basics

 You get vitamin E from sunflower and canola oils, margarine, seeds and nuts.
 Vitamin E boosts your immune system and helps with the development of healthy skin and eyes.

 You get vitamin K from green leafy vegetables like broccoli and spinach, and also from eggs and beans.
-The bacteria in your body also make vitamin K. Vitamin K is important for helping your blood to clot.
+The healthy bacteria in your gut also make vitamin K. Vitamin K is important for helping your blood to clot.

 Folate (folic acid)